 Yet the real criticism of the licence fee is that, in the current broadcasting environment, it is increasingly hard to justify.
-Technologies now enable the viewer to be charged for their programmes, and there is a variety of devices - over-the-air TV, cable, Internet and mobile devices - which can download and be used to view live video programming.
+Technologies now enable the viewer to be charged for their programmes and there is a variety of devices - over the air TV, cable, internet and mobile devices - which can download and view live video programming.

-PSB can be and is funded by advertising, as C4 and other advertiser-supported channels have shown.
-However, to permit the BBC to take advertising would unleash a large state-owned competitor on ITV and C5.
-This would severely reduce their advertising revenues and damage their viability, even if the BBC did not alter its programming.
-Paradoxically, advertising markets are peculiar in that the supply side is more or less fixed by the advertising exposures to viewers that can be generated.
-Thus, the principle effect of increased channels and advertising is simply to fragment the audience while leaving the aggregate volume of exposures constant.
+PSB can be and is funded by advertising as C4 and other advertiser-supported channels have shown.
+However, to permit the BBC to take advertising would unleash a large state-owned competitor on ITV and C5 which would severely reduce their advertising revenues, and damage their viability even if the BBC did not alter its programming.
+Paradoxically, advertising markets are peculiar in that the supply side is more or less fixed by the exposures that can be generated.
+Thus the principle effect of increased channels and advertising is simply to fragment the audience while leaving the aggregate volume of exposures constant.
 Indeed, channels that can supply large viewer share can charge relatively more than several channels supplying the same volume of exposures.
-Research for the Peacock Committee (Yarrow and Veljanovski 1988) and more recent research confirms that the price elasticity of demand for advertising is near unity, implying that the television advertising pie is more or less fixed.
+Research for the Peacock Committee (Yarrow and Veljanovski, 1988) and more recent research confirm that the price elasticity of demand for advertising is unity implying that the television advertising pie is more or less fixed.